Leadership of Dain Torpy

-- I was elected a Massachusetts Fellow of the American Bar Foundation, a recognition limited to less than 1 percent of the lawyers in each state.
+- I was elected a Massachusetts Fellow of the American Bar Foundation, a recognition limited to less than 1% of the lawyers in each state.

-- I am a regular lecturer on land use and litigation issues at Boston College Law School, MIT’s Center for Real Estate, Northeastern’ s School of Architecture, the Boston Bar Association, the Real Estate Bar Association, and Massachusetts Continuing Legal Education.
+- I am a regular lecturer on land use and litigation issues at institutions such as Boston College Law School, MIT’s Center for Real Estate, Northeastern’s School of Architecture, Babson College, the Boston Bar Association, the Real Estate Bar Association, and Massachusetts Continuing Legal Education.